 Events are the building blocks of many phenomena.
 Therefore, several empirical methods have been developed to study events and event sequences.
 EventStudyTools assists in using these methods.
 Also, it advances the combined and exploratory use of the methods through enabling procedural interlinking of methods and automation.
 The overall ambition is to advance the nature of event analyses performed by factoring in computational capabilities.
 Figure 1 illustrates our current set of research apps.

 Figure 1: Research Apps for Event-Centric Research

-Except for NCr and SA, all research apps are publicly available without any charge.
-NCr remains exclusive to own curated research, whereas SA is in an early beta state - it will be released soon.
 Together, our research apps have enabled various projects.
 Of these, several projects led to award-winning articles.
-Please review these articles to better understand how our apps can help you to get published.
+Please review these articles and those listed in our research tracker to better understand how our apps can help you to get published.